 (Damascus, 1979) belongs to a new generation of young, engaged Arabic writers.
 Weg van Damascus (Away from Damascus), a Dutch collection of his poems, was for weeks in the top ten of best-selling poetry volumes in 2015.
 In 2017, Ik Hier Jij Daar (Me Here You There) was published, a collection he wrote with Poet of the Fatherland Anne Vegter.
 Almadhoun was born in a Palestinian refugee camp, the son of a Palestinian father and a Syrian mother.
 He studied Arabic literature and worked as a cultural journalist in Damascus, where he also set up a house of poetry.
 In 2008 he asked for political asylum in Sweden.
 Two poetry collections were published there, one of them written with Swede Marie Silkeberg, with whom he also created poetry films, for example about bomb attacks in the Gaza Strip.
 His poetry is imbued with feelings of homesickness and the guilt of a young intellectual who left his native country.
 His work has been translated into many European languages as well as Chinese.(2017)

 Archive available for: Ghayath Almadhoun

-The 23rd Winternachten international literature festival-edition takes place from Thursday 18 January up till and including Sunday 21 January.
-Over 80 writers, poets and musicians from The Netherlands and abroad will this time not only come to festival locations Theater aan het Spui and Filmhuis Den Haag, but will also visit schools and perform in The Hague neighbourhoods.
+The 23rd Winternachten international literature festival-edition took place from Thursday 18 January up till and including Sunday 21 January.
+Over 80 writers, poets and musicians from The Netherlands and abroad this time not only came to festival locations Theater aan het Spui and Filmhuis Den Haag, but will also visit schools and perform in The Hague neighbourhoods.

 The festival, known for its scintillating mix of declamation, readings, conversations about topical subjects, musical performances and film programme, has no less then eight locations this edition.
 From 18-21 January, central festival locations are Theater aan het Spui and Filmhuis Den Haag.